google/flutter-desktop-embedding/example/README.md

 way `flutter build` or `flutter run` does for iOS and Android, so you will need to follow the platform-specific build instructions for your platform below.

-The examples build the library from source, so you will need to ensure you have all the dependencies for
-[building the library on your platform](../library/README.md) before continuing.
+The examples on Windows and Linux build the library from source, so you will need to ensure you have all the dependencies for [building the library on your platform](../library/README.md) before continuing.

 ### Linux